Consulting and leading in organisations: psychodynamic and systemic approaches

 Group relations conference

 This unit provides an intensive and immersive experience of group and institutional processes, allowing you to develop further the learning opportunities provided in the monthly course.
 At a four day long conference, which will be held at the Tavistock Centre, there will be additional experiences, including inter-group, management and institutional events.
 This will enable you to study relatedness and relationships between groups, boundary dynamics, issues of delegated authority etc. in an institutional context.
+The conference in 2017 will frun from the 4th - 7th September.

 Theory in the second year will introduce more contemporary papers.
 Contemporary practitioners bring the theory alive through the presentation of case studies, exploring organisational issues such as authority and power, the processes of organisational change and the politics of difference.
 Much of the teaching will be discussion based, to help you develop critical skills and link the theory to your own experiences.